USS Rhind: Initial Duties

 Following an extended -shakedown cruise to Brazil and postshakedown availability, Rhind steamed south again and from 5 July to 19 December 1940 conducted exercises in the Caribbean and patrolled off Martinique.
 Employed as carrier escort and engaged in fleet exercises during the first half of 1941, she joined TF 1 in June and through the northern summer steamed in the North Atlantic shipping lanes on Neutrality Patrol.
 In August she escorted Augusta (CA-31), with President Franklin D. Roosevelt embarked, to Newfoundland for the Atlantic Charter conferences.
 Then, at their conclusion, she escorted HMS Prince of Wales, carrying Prime Minister Winston Churchill, to Iceland.
 On 17 August she returned to patrol duty off the Newfoundland coast.

 Detached in October, Rhind escorted Yorktown (CV-5) from midocean to Halifax, Nova Scotia in early November, then joined a Halifax-Cape Town convoy as escort.
 Off Southwest Africa 27 November, she was detailed to escort Ranger (CV-4) to Trinidad.
 They arrived 3 December.
 Four days later the United States entered World War II.

 Enters the War

-Rhind then steamed north to patrol the waters off Bermuda.
+Rhind then steamed north to patrol the waters off the British Imperial fortress colony of Bermuda.
 In February 1942, she shifted further north and through March escorted Icelandic convoys.
 In April she shepherded a convoy to the Panama Canal Zone and on the 23rd, while en route back to New York, conducted her first depth charge attack on a German submarine.
 The U-boat had shelled a Norwegian merchantman off New Jersey.
 Arriving at New York the same day, she departed again on the 30th to escort convoy AT-15 to Iceland.
 There, on 15 May, she joined TF 99 and for the next 3 months operated with that force and the British Home Fleet in hunting German units operating out of Norway to intercept convoys to Murmansk and Archangel.